marceelrf/pubs2024/README.md

 - Thrα-Lcn2 interaction: potential pro-inflammatory pathways acting on the bone and adipogenic metabolism axis.
 (Willian Zambuzzi)
 - Adora2A dowregulation promotes caffeine neuroprotective effect against LPS-induced neuroinflammation in the hippocampus.
 (Rodrigo da Silva)
 ## Accepted
-- Combination of in si lico and cell culture strategies to predict biomaterial performance: effects of sintering temperature on the biological properties of hydroxyapatite.(Willian Zambuzzi)
+- Combination of in silico and cell culture strategies to predict biomaterial performance: effects of sintering temperature on the biological properties of hydroxyapatite.(Willian Zambuzzi)